This is a tale that should begin – once upon a time. For this is a tale of mystery, magic and the unknown.

 A wine stained menu.
 Hands reaching across the table.
 Fingers touching.
 Heads close together sharing whispered thoughts and future secrets.

-She read to him from small, leather bound books they would find in old bookstores .
-He loved the sound of her voice and she would read until the darkness closed the words, and they disappeared into the night.
+She read to him from small, leather bound books found in old bookstores .
+He loved the sound of her voice.
+She would read until the darkness closed the words and disappeared into the night.

 Around her slender neck he fastened the velvet ribbon with a tiny cameo.
-A remembrance of a rainy day spent exploring the flea markets together.
+A remembrance of a rainy day spent exploring the flea markets.

 They listened to the medieval tale of tragic love as the music of Tristen and Isolde filled the Palis Garnier.
-They were living in the moment.
+They lived in the moment.
 They did not talk about the future.
 They did not talk about the war.

-The morning I found the glasses and the empty wine bottle there was an air of sadness about the contents of the basket.
+The morning I found the glasses and the empty wine bottle there was an air of finality about the contents of the basket.

-The next day I found a faded blue rose pinned to the bicycle.
+The next day a faded blue silk rose was fastened to the bicycle.
 I knew the story was ending.